 SCREEN: To be uploaded by Authors: Pointing on the hits.

-Using the Straight Line tool, measure the diameter of five randomly chosen glycogen particles of each pool for each of the 12 images to obtain an average of 60 particles per pool per Fiber [1].
+Using the 32,400 square nanometers grid to randomly choose the glycogen particles.
+Start with the upper left square and move left if necessary [1].
+Using Straight Line tool, measure the diameter of five randomly chosen glycogen particles of each pool for each of the 12 images to obtain an average of 60 particles per pool per Fiber [2].

+SCREEN: To be uploaded by Authors: Inserting grid

 SCREEN: To be uploaded by Authors: Measuring the diameter of glycogen particles.

 Results